chinmaychahar/chinmaychahar.github.io/_pages/about.md

   enabled: false # removing blog posts
 ---

-I work at Amazon Web Services (AWS), where I specialize in cloud infrastructure and platform engineering.
-My experience spans infrastructure as code, container orchestration, and cloud-native application development.
+I work at Amazon Alexa AI, where I currently focus on Large Language Models (LLMs).
+Previously, I was a Cloud Consultant at Amazon Web Services (AWS), working in cloud infrastructure and platform engineering.
+At AWS, my experience spanned across infrastructure as code, container orchestration, and cloud-native application development.

 I had the opportunity to work as a Machine Learning Intern at IIT Bombay in 2024.
 My research work, under the guidance of [Dr. Venkatapathy Subramanian](https://scholar.google.com/citations?user=GAMMJW8AAAAJ&hl=en), focused on developing state-of-the-art OCR models and corresponding corpus pipelines for multiple Indian languages.
 I developed